 Answering specific substitution questions becomes challenging, however, when I haven’t tested a particular substitution for a particular recipe.
-It makes me uncomfortable to answer these types of questions because I simply don’t have 100% confidence to say a substitution will definitely work or not.
+It makes me uncomfortable to answer these types of questions because I simply don’t have 100% confidence to say whether a substitution will definitely work or not.

 That’s also why I love to do these kinds of baking experiments.
 It’s so hard to judge the taste and texture of a substitution without testing it directly next to the original, or the “control.”
 And since buttermilk is an ingredient I get asked about a lot, I thought a Buttermilk 101 post would be a perfect reference for your own baking experiments!

-Tools and Ingredients Used:
+Tools and Ingredients Used

 I made every effort to replicate each batch as perfectly as possible, using the same exact tools and ingredients whenever applicable.
 I used a kitchen scale to measure ingredients to ensure 100% accuracy and used an oven thermometer to gauge exact baking temperatures.
 Each batch was baked for exactly 13 minutes.

-- Bleached Gold Medal All-Purpose Flour
+- Gold Medal Bleached All-Purpose Flour

 - Simple Truth Organic Butter

 - Unbleached Parchment Paper